vjeantet/bitfan/README.md

 | html   |                                |
 | mutate |                                |

-type `logfan doc pluginname` to get more information about plugin configuration and usage
+type `bitfan doc pluginname` to get more information about plugin configuration and usage

 ## OUTPUT